Christmas card: Commercial Christmas cards

 Many businesses, from small local businesses to multi-national enterprises, send Christmas cards to the people on their customer lists, as a way to develop general goodwill, retain brand awareness and reinforce social networks.
 These cards are almost always discrete and secular in design, and do not attempt to sell a product, limiting themselves to mentioning the name of the business.
 The practice harkens back to trade cards of the 18th century, an ancestor of the modern Christmas card.

+In September 1964, it was reported that, during the previous eight years, British industry had increasingly stopped sending "official" Christmas cards, including Granada, ICI, Schweppes, Shell and Unilver.